-One of the great things about blogging is reading blog posts other bloggers write.
+One of the great things about blogging is reading what other bloggers write.
 It’s how ideas and opinions are exchanged.
 It’s how connections and friendships begin.
 It’s how conversations get going and sometimes snowball into bigger discussions across the blogosphere and beyond.
-Reading what others write always gets me thinking.

 Oncologist Number One, Dear Hubby and I were huddled together in one of those typical exam rooms with the buzzing florescent lights and poor ventilation discussing and analyzing blue, green, red and yellow colored bar graphs depicting how doing or not doing chemo added percentage points to my statistically based odds of being around in five, ten or more years.

 It was a very odd topic of conversation.

 After finalizing our decision to go ahead with chemo, I distinctly remember Dear Hubby looking at Oncologist Number One very seriously and asking him, “Is this the most aggressive treatment path possible for fighting Nancy’s cancer.”

 Oncologist Number One nodded and said, “Yes it is.
 We are choosing the most aggressive regimen available to us based on the pathology of her type of cancer.”